roman-milk/roman-milk.github.io/a-bolt-of-love.md

+===

- ****** A Bolt of Love ****** byGotBacon© He slams into her and cums again.
+He slams into her and cums again.
 The howl and scream as his cum fills her again.
 He pussy is going wild milking him.
 She milks the last drop and falls on him again.

  "Oh Jason.
 You cum so hard in me.
 You make my pussy go crazy.
 I can't get enough of your hard cums."